SpoofyBot/Spoofy/README.md

 ## :clipboard: Notes

-- Only one active connection is allowed at any given time, Spoofy cannot run multiple Spoify playback streams from a single Spotify account.
+- **Only one active connection is allowed at any given time**, Spoofy cannot run multiple Spoify playback streams from a single Spotify account.
 To avoid needing insecure credential access, Spoofy is designed as a tiny container.
 KISS.
-- This bot could break Discords ToS, use at your own discretion
+- **This bot could break Discords ToS**, use at your own discretion
 - You can use a Spotify client to control Spotify, everything is reflected.
 Just be sure to select the Spoofy device in Spotify
+- If no user is in the same channel as Spoofy, Spoofy will disconnect

 # :whale: Deploying